ufal/llm-grammar-checker/README.md

 - To add another OpenAI API model: simply try another model name.
 Search in OpenAI API documentation for other options.

 - To add another API with other models: in `models.py`, add a new class inherited from `GrammarCorrectorBase`, analogical to `OpenAIGPTGrammarCorrector`.
+Then also add it into `corrector_factory.py`.

 ### Task 2: Languages and data